Explore the Levels of Change Management

 More tangible ways change managers can offer sponsors support are developing a sponsor roadmap or action plan, involving the sponsor in hands-on work to show visible support, drafting sponsor communications (e.g., newsletters, emails), preparing talking points, scheduling or inviting the sponsor to meetings and creating opportunities for the sponsor to be active and visible (e.g., town halls, roadshows, staff meetings and walk-arounds).

-“It’s the power of we,” says Michelle Haggerty, Chief Operating Officer and Prosci U.S. President.
+“It’s the power of we,” says Michelle Haggerty, Chief Operating Officer.
 “This isn't just one person's or team's work.”

 2. Coach the sponsor on their role